 Some companies offer two methods of payment, monthly or annually.
 Many companies will add extra interest to the monthly payments in the form of a “transaction fee.”
 So if you can pay for the insurance policy upfront, you can usually save money.

 Are you lucky enough to own more than one French Bulldog, or maybe another dog or cat?
 If so, some insurance companies offer a discount if you take out multiple policies with them.
 By rolling them under one company, you could save a few dollars.
 Some companies only offer multi-pet discounts on additional pets (not the first), so be sure to clarify this point before enrolling in a new policy.

-Don’t Just Stick to Comparison Sites
+Don’t Just Stick To Comparison Sites